 I wanted to put $100/month into an IRA, but I didn’t have money to make a large initial investment.
 Sharebuilder is designed precisely for cases like mine.
 I created a recurring automated transaction, and I was “paying myself first” in no time.
 But I was paying 4% to do this — $4 for every $100 investment — a number that would make some people faint.

 Eventually I cancelled my monthly program.
 I now make one-time lump investments of $1,000 each, which means the $4 fee doesn’t consume as much of my money.
 In reality, the $4 fee never bothered me.
 It was a small price to develop the investment habit.

 Here’s my current recommendation for someone who wishes to save for retirement, but who can only afford small amounts to start:

-- Open a high-yield savings account at ING Direct (or your favorite equivalent).
+- Open a high-yield savings account at Capital One 360 (or your favorite equivalent).